kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _ui/tags.cljs_

-This tags component displays a collection of all of the tags that have been applied to the note that the user is currently viewing.
+This `tag-selector` component displays a collection of all of the tags that have been applied to the note that the user is currently viewing.
 It also contains a drawer with the remaining labels that can be expanded or collapsed, and a label can be applied by clicking on it.
-Finally, the user can type the name of a new label in the text box and hit `Enter` if they want to create a new label.
+Finally, the user can type the name of a new label in the text box and hit `Enter` to create a new label.

 ## Summary

 Now that we have added the last feature to this capstone project, it is time to congratulate yourself.
-Not only have you completed this capstone, but you have made it through your first journey into learning ClojureScript.
-We started this book with basic lessons on syntax, using some pretty contrived examples to take small steps towards familiarity.
-We then advanced to some projects that synthesized the basic concepts into more useful patterns and constructs.
+Not only have you completed this capstone, but you have made it through this journey into learning ClojureScript.
+We started this book with basic lessons on syntax, using somewhat contrived examples to take small steps towards familiarity.
+We then advanced to projects that synthesized the basic concepts into more useful patterns and constructs.
 Finally, in this last capstone, we created a well-structured and extensible UI application.
 This application has an intentional architecture that embraces functional programming, declarative UIs and immutable state management - it is not a toy project.

 Thank you, fellow ClojureScript programmer, for joining me on this journey from the basics to real-world programming in this weird and wonderful language.
-Now go and keep building some amazing things!
+Now go and build some amazing things!